Conservation of the Yellow Cardinal

 Domínguez M, Ayarragaray M, and Lapido R. Nidos de Cardenal Amarillo (Gubernatrix cristata) en la provincia de San Luis, Argentina.
 Nuestras Aves 60: 8-10 (2015).

-Dominguez M, Reboreda JC and Mahler B. Impact of Shiny Cowbird and boty parasitism on the reproductive success of the globally endangered Yellow Cardinal Gubernatrix cristata.
+Dominguez M, Reboreda JC and Mahler B. Impact of Shiny Cowbird and botfly parasitism on the reproductive success of the globally endangered Yellow Cardinal Gubernatrix cristata.
 Bird Conservation International - doi: 10.1017/S095927091400015X.
 Published online (2014).

 Domínguez M. Investigación: Amenazas para el Cardenal Amarillo en Corrientes.
 Boletín de los Esteros Número 15 (December 2012).